RELEVANT LEGISLATION AND GUIDANCE

 - Ask them to memorise contact details of the nearest British High Commission/Embassy;

 Remember - this could be the only opportunity to protect the victim.

 12. Action to be Taken by Agencies after First Contact

 Children's Social Care and the Police will work together, following the Core Inter Agency Safeguarding Procedures (see Part 1, Assessing Need and Providing Help of the manual).
 Further action by other agencies is not advised.

-This protocol is linked to protocols previously endorsed by the Local Safeguarding Children Board: Information Sharing to Safeguard Children and Safeguarding Children: Joint Working Protocol - Police and Social Services.
+This protocol is linked to protocols previously endorsed by the Local Safeguarding Children Partnership: Information Sharing to Safeguard Children and Safeguarding Children: Joint Working Protocol - Police and Social Services.

 If a referral is made when a young person is not in the UK, information should be discreetly gathered about the young person, their family and their location.
 The Foreign and Commonwealth Office (Forced Marriage Unit) must be contacted.

-Victims of Female Genital Mutilation (FGM)/Forced Marriage /Honour Based Abuse who are younger than 18 years or over 18 years of age will require agencies to safeguard and promote their welfare.
+Victims of Female Genital Mutilation (FGM)/Forced Marriage/So-called 'Honour' Based Abuse who are younger than 18 years or over 18 years of age will require agencies to safeguard and promote their welfare.
 Agencies are responsible for:

 The Care Act 2014 imposes a safeguarding obligation in relation to vulnerable adults similar to the pre-existing obligation towards children.
 Adults who are already vulnerable (for example, because they lack capacity) may be at particular risk from coercive conduct such as Forced Marriage.
 In upholding the safeguarding obligation, agencies should be particularly sensitive to this risk, and should work in partnership with each other to protect against it.